 I’ve seen Chicken 65 listed on the menu in a number of Indian restaurants.
 It’s always a spicy dish.
-Sometimes Chicken 65 is made with whole chicken legs and thighs, sometimes it’s made with boneless chicken.
-The dish is always an unnatural red color, presumably due to some food dye used in the cooking process.
+Sometimes Chicken 65 is made with whole chicken legs and thighs.
+Sometimes it’s made with boneless chicken.
+The dish is always an unnatural red color, presumably due to the spices used in the cooking process.
 But why the name Chicken 65?

-Each time I visit a restaurant with Chicken 65 on the menu, I ask them why they call the dish Chicken 65, which sounds far more mundane than a vindaloo, gobi, masala, or one even curry.
-The answer varies, but the common theme seems to be something along the lines of, ‘it’s just a name, we could call it anything.’
+Each time I visit a restaurant with Chicken 65 on the menu, I ask the server why they know how the dish got its name.
+The name sounds far more mundane than a vindaloo, gobi, masala, or even curry.
+The answer varies, but the common theme seems to be something along the lines of, “it’s just a name, we could call it anything.”
 So why not Chicken 64 or Chicken 66?
 Surely there’s a good story in here somewhere.

 If you know a story of Chicken 65 or have some insight into the history of this Indian dish, drop me a line, I’d love to know the real story.